 One thing the global economic crisis at the beginning of this century demonstrated was the fragility of business.
 Still fairly fresh in our minds is the evening tv reporting of longstanding household names being turned into nothing more than nostalgia overnight.
 Healthy contingency budgets meant nothing if the business couldn’t adapt to changing consumer trends either by themselves, or working with a company like this Incredible IT company for Hertfordshire to provide IT solutions to help them keep up with the changing times.

 In 2015, the economy is slowly getting back on track, but the lessons of seven years ago are equally valuable.
 If any business is going to survive the next ten years, adaptation is key.
 The consumer of 2015 is different to the consumer of 2005.
 The consumer of 2025 will be different still.
 You know why?
 It is because of the digital transformations that are taking place every day.
+The digital world is taking over so many elements of business and finance, which is something no business can ignore.
+From business solutions to cryptocurrencies, the business world is changing with the times and becoming a lot more digital.
+For example, business owners now need to expect clients to buy bitcoin with bank account details to purchase products or invest in the company.
+If the business isn’t ready to move with the times, they might lose clients.
 With ever expanding needs of customers, business owners will have to use different techniques to satisfy the demands, including making use of the advice and articles over on places like Salesforce.com to make sure, for example, that their sales team are getting the best results possible.
 And for satisfying customer demands, they might require the help of modern technologies like real-time systems (edge computing, twin technologies and event driven architecture being some of the examples).
 Real-time technology provides a holistic view and control of any organization by seamlessly connecting sensors with systems.
 Additionally, switching to a real-time approach could also increase situational awareness across the business.
 That being said, business owners who are interested to know more about this (above mentioned technology) could do some research online to find relevant resources.

 Anyways, coming back to the five key points that need to be raised around every company’s boardroom, some of them are mentioned below: